DaveBenham/VenomModules/README.md

 ### Factory Presets
 The following factory presets are available that emulate the four configurations available to the Mutable Instruments Branches module:
-- Bernoulli Gate - Sends triggering gate to A or B
+- Bernoulli Gate - Sends 10V Schmitt trigger gate to A or B
 - Latched Bernoulli Gate - Sends constant 10V to either A or B
 - Latched Toggled Bernoulli Gate - Toggles constant 10V between A and B
-- Toggled Bernoulli Gate - Toggles triggering gate between A and B
+- Toggled Bernoulli Gate - Toggles 10V Schmitt trigger gate between A and B

 ### Standard Venom Context Menus
 [Venom Themes](#themes) and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.